akkana/watchweather/README.md

 Then run the server:

 ```
+export WATCHWEATHER_KEY=[some long random string]
 export FLASK_APP=server/watchserver.py
 flask run
 ```

+The key is optional for testing, but you should set it for production so random people won't be able to trigger your API calls.

 If you want to disable debug mode so you can access the server from another machine: